mrjakhi/SIADS-capstone-building-damage-detection-TEAM-GOONERS-/README.md

   Challenge holdout set (~2.6 GB)
   SHA1: fe7f162f0895bfaff134cab3abc23872f38d17da
-Data split was already provided between Train/Test/Hold (80/10/10) Unzip above files to have the folder structure given below.
+Data split was already provided between Train/Test/Hold (80/10/10)

+Unzip above files to have the folder structure given below.
-Extract all folders in sample data folder
+Extract all folders in sample data folder.
+Update the config.yaml file in the configs folder with updated value for the new folder path.
+For ex. change "sampledata: ${hydra:runtime.cwd}/Sample data/" to ""sampledata: ${hydra:runtime.cwd}/Sample data/test" if you wish to run the inference.py on the test dataset.

 Folder structure is as below:
 - Train